bevyengine/bevy-website/content/learn/book/getting-started/resources/_index.md

 **Entities** and **Components** are great for representing complex, query-able groups of data.
 But most Apps will also require "globally unique" data of some kind.
 In Bevy ECS, we represent globally unique data using **Resources**.

-Here are some examples data that could be encoded as **Resources**:
+Here are some examples of data that could be encoded as **Resources**:
 * Elapsed Time
 * Asset Collections (sounds, textures, meshes)
 * Renderers